inmanta/inmanta-core/docs/administrators/auth.rst

 Step 1: Enable authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ensure that the ``server.auth`` configuration option is enabled and that the ``auth-method`` is set to ``database``.
-Make sure your ``/etc/inmanta/inmanta.d/server.cfg`` contains the following settings:
+Ensure that the ``server.auth`` configuration option is enabled and that the ``server.auth-method`` configuration option is set to ``database``.
+This means that the ``/etc/inmanta/inmanta.d/server.cfg`` file should contains the following:

 .. code-block:: ini

    [server]
    auth=true
    auth-method=database
+   ...

 Step 2: Generate the JWT configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Run the ``/opt/inmanta/bin/inmanta-initial-user-setup`` command on the orchestrator server.
-Without any JWT configuration in-place on the server, this command will output a generated JWT config.
+This command will output a generated JWT configuration if no JWT configuration is already in-place on the server.

 .. code-block:: ini